sillsm/naivenfts/readme.md

 What does ERC721 mean?
 How do people enforce that this standard is implemented?
 Is there a standardization process like ISO or something?
 Are there IP licenses associated with this standard?
-Is it managed by a body, a group of contributors, something else?
+Is it managed by a corporate entity, a group of contributors, something else?
 Many questions arise.

 We'll come back to digging into ERC721 in much more detail later.
 For now we observe